Catalyst Grant for Research and Creativity

 There will be two submission cycles per year with deadlines at the close of business (5:00 p.m.) on October 1st and March 1st of each year.
 If the 1st falls on a weekend the deadline is moved to 5:00 p.m. on the next business day.

-Grants awarded in October will run for one year - November 1 through October 31 of the following year.
+Grants awarded in October will run for two years - November 1 through October 31 of the second year.
 No extensions.

-Grants awarded in March will run for one year - April 1 through March 31 of the following year.
+Grants awarded in March will run for two years - April 1 through March 31 of the second year.
 No extensions.

 Apply online through MyApps; click: